 Does Lysol kill the Novel Coronavirus (SARS-CoV-2)?

-The EPA has established a list of disinfectants () that meet their criteria for use against SARS-CoV-2, the cause of COVID-19.
-The following Lysol products桃色视频 are those that meet either the or have human coronavirus claims.
+Lysol is currently testing its disinfecting products.
+Until we are able to provide result, the EPA has a list of disinfectants () that meet their criteria for use against SARS-CoV-2, the cause of COVID-19.
+The following Lysol products are those that meet either the or have human coronavirus claims.

 - Lysol® All Purpose Cleaner EPA #777-66